wesdottoday/iaq-consultancy/mission-statement.md

 # Mission Statement (WIP)

+> Build healthy communities starts with one: one home, one individual, one change.

+A mission statement has been chosen.
+I wrote about the process [here](https://wesdottoday.hashnode.dev/choosing-a-mission-statement).

 These are our working mission statements, roughly in order of current preference.

 > We're on a mission to create a happier, healthier world - one home at a time.